Joiry/HSL_Carp/Part_01b.md

 $ cd untrimmed_fastq
 ~~~

-or do it with one command, using `~` and `/`s to separate each directory in the hierarchy we want to travel.
+or do it with one command, using `~` plus `/`'s to separate each directory in the hierarchy we want to travel.

 ~~~
 $ cd ~/shell_data/untrimmed_fastq
 ~~~

+As you work more and more in the shell, you'll find how useful the `~` is, and likely using it will become second nature.

 What happens if we type `cd shell_data` from here?
 Try it and see what happens.